pclifford/borderlands2/README.md

 their character to more easily unlock all the various skins/heads that you get while working your way through the challenges (though I believe the aforementioned profile.dat editor can unlock all those, too, and you could also get those via some editing in Gibbed if that's your thing).
+The one thing that could be easily done via my changes which I don't think can be easily done elsewhere would be to reset all your challenge statuses to zero, which might possibly be of use to someone.

 So: it's a bit silly, but here it is regardless.